Cach30verfl0w/Octavius/README.md

 - [ ] Write incoming routes into the system's routing table
 - [ ] Fuzz the protocol implementations for more error-tolerance ([ref](https://rust-fuzz.github.io/book/cargo-fuzz/setup.html))
 - [ ] Test the router implementation against Bird2 in integration tests [with Docker](https://github.com/testcontainers/testcontainers-rs)
+- [ ] Extract the protocol implementations as separate crates (and more documentation)
+- [ ] Limit extension support with features which can be set at compilation